Wea017net/GkmStatus/README_en.md

 2. Extract the downloaded zip file.
 3. Run `GkmStatus.exe` inside the extracted folder.
 4. Enter the information you want to display on Discord, such as the game display name and your player information.
-5. Click the Connect button to display the entered details on your Discord status.
+5. Click the Connect button to display the entered details on your Discord activity.

 > [!NOTE]
 > <p align="left">